 Traditional running shorts or track shorts allow a full range of movement for a runner’s stride.
 Some feature a split at the side to prevent further restriction.
 However, these fit loosely and make the athlete more susceptible to chafing, which occurs when the fabric moves and rubs against the skin during the run.

 Compression tights help alleviate muscle soreness and speed up recovery time.
 This gives the athlete the ability to run harder and longer after each training session or race.

 Loosely-fitting running shorts are more susceptible to catching pockets of wind, which hinder performance by creating drag while running.

-Running compressions tights are relatively more expensive than the conventional running shorts due to its construction and features.
+Compression tights are relatively more expensive than conventional running shorts due to their construction and features.
 However, its overall benefit can easily tip over the hesitation of traditionalists to give it a try.
 Dress for success on race day.
-Ultimately, it is best to embrace new garment technology that promotes total comfort and performance, one that gives less distraction and more focus on pacing and stride.
+Ultimately, it’s best to embrace new garment technology that promotes total comfort and performance, one that gives less distraction and more focus on pacing and stride.